arpitbbhayani/articles/blogs/python-prompts.md

 ```

 # Personalizing the prompt strings
-The prompt strings are defined in the [sys](https://docs.python.org/3/library/sys.html) module as [ps1](https://docs.python.org/3/library/sys.html#sys.ps1) and [ps2](https://docs.python.org/3/library/sys.html#sys.ps2) and just like any other attribute we can change the values of `sys.ps1` and `sys.ps2` and the changes take effect immediately and as a result the prompt we see in the shell changes to the new value.
+The prompt strings are defined in the [sys](https://docs.python.org/3/library/sys.html) module as [ps1](https://docs.python.org/3/library/sys.html#sys.ps1) and [ps2](https://docs.python.org/3/library/sys.html#sys.ps2) and just like any other attribute we can change the values of `sys.ps1` and `sys.ps2` and the changes take effect immediately and as a result, the prompt we see in the shell changes to the new value.

 ```py
 >>> import sys